Snow Drifts

 "Snow Drifts" is the twenty-first episode of the third season of the American fantasy drama series Once Upon a Time, and the show's 65th episode overall, which aired on May 11, 2014.
 The episode serves as the first of a two part episode for the third season finale and was written by David H. Goodman & Robert Hull and directed by Ron Underwood.

 In this episode, everyone in Storybrooke joins Mary Margaret and David as they prepare to give their newborn son a coronation, while the time traveling portal that Zelena created before her demise comes to life, and takes Emma and Hook back to the Enchanted Forest before the events of the original curse.
 Emma and Hook must find a way to return to Storybrooke, but while attempting to do so, they accidentally interrupt Snow and Charming's first meeting, and they must repair the timeline with Rumplestiltskin's help before it is too late to undo the damage.

+Title card

+A time travel wormhole portal opens in the Enchanted Forest.

 Plot

-Opening Sequence

-Zelena's time travel portal is shown opening.